 The Agency is committed to providing a work environment free of discrimination, harassment, bullying, and retaliation.
 The Agency has zero tolerance for any conduct that violates this policy.
 Conduct need not arise to the level of a violation of state or federal law to violate this policy.
 Instead, a single act can violate this policy and provide grounds for discipline or other sanctions.
 This policy establishes a complaint procedure for investigating and resolving internal complaints of discrimination, harassment and retaliation.
-The Agency encourages all covered individuals to report any conduct they believe violates this Policy as soon as possible.
+The Agency encourages all covered individuals to report any conduct they believe violates this Policy within 72 hours of becoming aware of it.
 Any retaliation against an employee because they filed or supported a complaint or because they participated in the complaint resolution process is prohibited.